 Student Loan Forbearance

-Student loan forbearance is an option for borrowers to temporarily lower or suspend student loan payments.
+Student loan forbearance is the next best option for borrowers who don't qualify for deferment to temporarily lower or suspend student loan payments.
 During forbearance, the lender may require interest-only payments.
 In some cases, the student can defer all payments for up to 3 years.
+Click to learn the difference between the two.

 If at any time a student cannot make a required payment, they should immediately contact the servicer to receive a temporary cessation of payments.
 Forbearance availability differs between federal and alternative loans - below is a breakdown of each.